Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: INTRODUCTION

-In this paper, we aim to dissect the role of AGN in the (ultra)infrared luminous phase of galaxy evolution.
-We extracted the X-ray detected sub-sample from unconfused 70\micron\ catalog.
-Our main 70\micron\ galaxy catalog was published by \citet{Kartaltepe2010}, including total infrared luminosity, multi-wavelength photometry and redshift.
+In this paper, we will unveil the role of AGN in the infrared (ultra)luminous phase of galaxy evolution by comparing the properties of an X-ray detected subsample and its parent 70$\micron$-selected sample.
+Our main 70\micron\ galaxy catalog was published by \citet{Kartaltepe2010}, which includes total infrared luminosity, multi-wavelength photometry and redshift.
 We describe the data used for this work in section 2.
-As we are interested in physical property of AGN and far-infrared selected host galaxy, we cross-match X-ray and 70\micron\ datasets.
+As we are interested in the physical properties of AGN and their far-infrared selected host galaxy, we have to cross-match X-ray and 70\micron\ datasets.
 In section 3, we depict our matching method as well as the methods used to estimate and calibrate different physical parameter measurements.
-We present our results in section 4, and then conduct a detailed discussions discussions in section 5.
-Throughout this paper, we adopt a fiducial cosmological model with the following parameters: $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, and $\Omega_{M}$ = 0.3, $\Omega_{\Lambda}$ = 0.7.
+We present our results in section 4, and engage in detailed discussions in section 5.
+Throughout this paper, we adopt a standard cosmological model with the following parameters: $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, and $\Omega_{M}$ = 0.3, $\Omega_{\Lambda}$ = 0.7.
 Unless otherwise stated, all magnitudes in this paper are in the Vega system.